17 Insider tips for visiting Prague on budget (2026) by a local

 TOP TIP – Always book directly with your chosen accommodation as this way you get the best prices.

-For breakfast check first if breakfast is provided in your hotel or your accommodation.
+First of all check if breakfast is provided in your hotel or your accommodation.
 Often this can be cheaper than going to eat at one of the Prague breakfast places and it will also save you time.

-If the weather is nice, you can get a take-out coffee and buy pastries in a local bakery or a supermarket and sit in the park.
+If the weather is nice, you can get a take-out coffee and buy pastries in one of my favourite artisan bakeries or a supermarket and sit in the park.

-If you want to have a light breakfast on the budget, then you can pop in to ‘Liberske Lahudky’ in Vodickova Street (off Wenceslas Square) or Andel (Na Knizeci) or Na Porici (a little further from Bila Labut Department Store) where you can pick ‘smazenka’ (filled omelette on bread with vegetables), fresh bread, morning cakes, pastries, salads, filled bread rolls.
+If you want to have a light breakfast on the budget, then you can pop in to ‘Liberske Lahudky’ in Vodickova Street (off Wenceslas Square) or Andel (Na Knizeci) or Na Porici (a little further from Bila Labut Department Store) where you can pick ‘smazenka’ (filled omelette on bread with vegetables – a typical traditional Czech breakfast perfect on the go), fresh bread, morning cakes, pastries or filled bread rolls.

 They also have a lot of good lunch dishes such as salads and pre-made dishes that can be eaten cold or can be heated if you are in a self-catering apartment with a microwave.
 It’s all good homemade food and the prices are very good too as this is where the locals shop.